Arizona puppy remains friendly despite horrific beating

 Reine will be going to a foster home and will be available for adoption in a few weeks.

-For updates on Reine and when his adoption date will be, visit the Arizona Humane Society's Facebook page.
+For updates on Reine and when his adoption date will be, visit the Arizona Humane Society's Facebook page or call 602-997-7585 ext.
+2045.
+They will likely have to host a drawing because of the number of people interested in adopting him.

 (© 2017 KPNX)